-Using a range of dermal and gastrointestinal pathogens (Leishmania sp., Cryptosporidium sp., Microsporidium sp., and Toxoplasma sp.), in tandem with a state of the art germ-free facility, our current work explores
+Using a range of dermal and gastrointestinal pathogens (Leishmania sp., Cryptosporidium sp., Microsporidium sp., Toxoplasma sp., and Yersinia pseudotuberculosis) our laboratory currently further explores:

 Dr. Yasmine Belkaid obtained her Ph.D. in 1996 from the Pasteur Institute in France on innate responses to Leishmania infection.
 Following a postdoctoral fellowship at NIAID on immune regulation during Leishmania infection, she joined the Children’s Hospital Research Foundation in Cincinnati as an assistant professor in 2002.
 In 2005, she joined the Laboratory of Parasitic Diseases as a tenure-track investigator.
 Since 2008, she has worked as an adjunct professor at the University of Pennsylvania.